 WILLIAM GEIMER — Canada

 William Geimer, author, peace activist, is a veteran of the U.S. 82d Airborne Division and Professor of Law Emeritus, Washington and Lee University.
 After resigning his commission in opposition to the war on Vietnam, he represented conscientious objectors and advised peace groups near Ft.
 Bragg NC, once representing Jane Fonda, Dick Gregory and Donald Sutherland in negotiations with police.
 A Canadian citizen, he lives with his wife near Victoria, British Columbia where he is a member of the Vancouver Island Peace and Disarmament Network.
 He is the author of Canada: The Case for Staying Out of Other People’s Wars and serves as advisor on policy issues of peace and war to Elizabeth May, Member of Parliament and Leader of the Green Party of Canada.
+Areas of focus: combating U.S. military dominance; international law of self-defense.

 WINSLOW MYERS — Maine, U.S.